x3z3/TETI/README.md

 ### Decrypt

-1. Head to main_decrypt.c and enter the name of the file that you wish to decrypt (NewFile.txt is default)
+1. Head to src/main_decrypt.c and enter the name of the file that you wish to decrypt (NewFile.txt is default)
 2. Use the command $ make decrypt
 3. Run decrypt with $ ./decrypt
    The Decrypted text will be printed to console